Cstats-learner/Descriptive-Statistics-1/README.md

 # Descriptive-Statistics
-In the practice, we will filter out bad data, fill in missing values, trasform data into a suitable format, and draw appropriate chart.
+In the practice, we will filter out bad data, fill in missing values, transform data into a suitable format, and draw appropriate chart.

 ## Analysis in San Francisco Salary dataset
 ### Synopsis